 Tuition, fees, residence hall charges, University apartment rent, health center charges, library fines and other University related charges on your student account can be paid by cash, check, credit card or electronic checking or savings.
 WMU accepts payments by electronic checking or savings on the Web.
 Credit and debit card payments (American Express, MasterCard, VISA or Discover) can be made online only and are subject to a convenience fee of 2.95% or $3, whichever is larger.
 Authorized Proxy Users may make payments using the Payment and Account Information website.

-- Payments can be made in person at Bronco Express with cash, check (personal or cashier’s) or money order (cash unavailable Summer 2021).
+- Payments can be made at Bronco Express with check (personal or cashier’s) or money order.

 - No credit or debit card payments are accepted by mail or in person.